altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Hashes x2
+- Hashes
-   - Compute hashes on client-side on startup and add them to map
+   - Compute hashes on client-side on startup
+   - Add them to map
+   - Check for existence and remove stale entries from pivMap
    - Endpoint to get ids of pivs for list of hashes.
-Check for existence and remove stale entries from pivMap
-- Time header
-   - Replicate & fix bug with time header in uploaded, where wrong semester is shown.
-   - When clicking on month on time header, jump to relevant scroll position.
-- Bug: in Phone, when untagging a piv that is on the queue to be uploaded, remove it from the queue.
+   - Move to isolate
 - Hide pivs that are organized in Local
+- Redesign Phone view using Today/This Week/This Month/...
+- Delete piv mode (Tom):
+   - Local (must ask for permissions) - note: if deleting something being uploaded, defer the deletion
+   - Uploaded

 - Try out putting last 3 used tags on top of list
+- Bug: in Phone, when untagging a piv that is on the queue to be uploaded, remove it from the queue.
+- Bug: if user is logged out, do not revive uploads.
+Or perhaps better, clear almost all keys on logout.
+- When clicking on month on time header, jump to relevant scroll position.
 - Signup
   - Email validation process.
   - Welcome email and communication with user